All you need to know about bean sprouting!

 1. After some time the water becomes murky due to microbial growth.

-The problems can be addressed by different means.
-Several existing automatic sprouting machines solve for these problems in various ways.
+Several existing automatic sprouting machines solve approach soilless germination in various ways.
 The three basic ways of soilless germination of beans are:

 • Flood and Drain Hydroponics: This is a modern method adopted by hobbyists.
 In this method the beans are germinated in a grow bed either filled with media or water and the grow bed is flooded in fixed time intervals up to the desired level and then drained with the help of a bell siphon mechanism.
 This method does involves least mechanical parts and hence does not require precise control.
 The method is water efficient and when designed properly provides sufficient aeration by diffusion when water is supplied at a height from the surface.